 In this paper, we apply the H.S.A.
 (Homotheticity with a Single Aggregator) class of demand systems to the Melitz (2003) model of monopolistic competition with firm heterogeneity.
 H.S.A., which contains CES and translog as special cases, is tractable due to its homotheticity and to its single aggregator that serves as a sufficient statistic for competitive pressures.
 It is also flexible enough to allow for the choke price, the 2nd law of demand, and what we call the 3rd law of demand.
 The single aggregator property makes it possible to prove the existence and uniqueness of the free-entry equilibrium and to conduct general equilibrium comparative static analysis, often using just simple diagrams.
 Furthermore, because the single aggregator enters all firm-specific variables proportionately with the firm-specific marginal cost, and hence acting as a magnifier of firm heterogeneity, we are able to characterize, by taking advantage of log-supermodularity, how a change in competitive pressures, whether due to a change in the entry cost, market size, or in the overhead cost, affects heterogeneous firms differently under the 2nd and the 3rd laws of demand and thereby causing reallocation across firms, and hence selection of firms, and sorting of firms across different markets.
-Furthermore, we are able to show that, due to such a composition effect, the average markup (pass-through) rate may move in the opposite direction of the firm-level markup (pass-through) rate.
+Furthermore, we are able to show that, due to such a composition effect, the average markup (pass-through) rate may move in the opposite direction of the firm-level markup (pass-through) rate, which also means that a higher average markup rate and a higher aggregate profit share may be due to (not in spite of) more competitive pressures.

-It is our hope that the Melitz model under H.S.A. proves to be a useful building block in general equilibrium models of monopolistic competition with heterogeneous firms, thereby opening up for the possibility of addressing a wide range of issues, where markup rate and pass-through rate heterogeneity would play central roles.
+It is our hope that the Melitz model under H.S.A. proves to be a useful building block in general equilibrium models of monopolistic competition with heterogeneous firms, thereby opening up for the possibility of addressing a wide range of issues, where markup rate and passthrough rate heterogeneity would play central roles.